JennieJSD/ror/README.md

 **How to run project:** After all the prerequisties done .
 Just use rails s command to start the project.

-Explanation about project : In this project there is  full credentials of sign up , login , logout .
+**Explanation about project:** In this project there is  full credentials of sign up , login , logout .
 Also the whole authentication system.